DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Abstract

 \section{Abstract}

-We propose \textit{Descriptive Knowledge Graph (DKG)} -- an open and interpretable form of modeling relationships between entities.
-In DKGs, relationships between entities are represented by relation descriptions.
-For instance, the relationship between entities of \textit{machine learning} and \textit{algorithm} can be described as ``\emph{Machine learning} explores the study and construction of \emph{algorithms} that can learn from and make predictions on data.''
-To construct DKGs, we propose a self-supervised learning method to extract relation descriptions with the analysis of dependency patterns and a transformer-based relation description synthesizing model to generate relation descriptions.
+We propose \deer{}\deeremoji{} (\textbf{D}escriptive Knowledge Graph for \textbf{E}xplaining \textbf{E}ntity \textbf{R}elationships) -- an open and informative form of modeling entity relationships.
+In \deer{}, relationships between entities are represented by free-text relation descriptions.
+For instance, the relationship between entities of \textit{machine learning} and \textit{algorithm} can be represented as ``\emph{Machine learning} explores the study and construction of \emph{algorithms} that can learn from and make predictions on data.''
+To construct \deer{}, we propose a self-supervised learning method to extract relation descriptions with the analysis of dependency patterns and generate relation descriptions with a transformer-based relation description synthesizing model, where no human labeling is required.
 Experiments demonstrate that our system can extract and generate high-quality relation descriptions for explaining entity relationships.
+The results suggest that we can build an open and informative knowledge graph without human annotation.\footnote{Code and data are available at \url{https://github.com/jeffhj/DEER}. $^*$Asterisk indicates equal contribution.}